 3. Matters arising out of or resulting from national or international Athletics competitions;

-4. Violations of WA Rules, other than doping violations;
+4. Violations of WA Rules or USOPC bylaws, other than doping violations;

 5. Conduct prohibited by the Sports Act;

 6. Hearings for any athlete, coach, trainer, manager, administrator, or official who alleges that he or she has been denied an opportunity to participate in an Athletics competition;